SynFutures/docs/docs/faq.md

 For SynFutures V1, when launched, the expiration time of all futures contracts will be aligned to 8 am UTC time on every Friday of the week where the expiration time specified by the user is located.
 The restriction on the mandatory expiration time alignment will be relaxed at an appropriate time and the expiration time of all futures contracts will be aligned to the user-specified expiration date at 8 am UTC time, subject to the development of the market and could be varied by different trading pairs with different trading volumes and requirements.
 ### 8. Why did my transaction fail?

-A transaction might be failed due to insufficient gas fee, exceeding pricing slippage you specified or breaching the limitation SynFutures imposed to protect users etc , check [Advance Topics: “How do you protect users from large price movement?](#29-how-do-you-protect-users-from-large-price-movement-what-are-the-restrictions-imposed-by-synfutures) for more details.
+A transaction might be failed due to insufficient gas fee, exceeding pricing slippage you specified or breaching the limitation SynFutures imposed to protect users etc , check advance topics: [how do you protect users from large price movement?](#29-how-do-you-protect-users-from-large-price-movement-what-are-the-restrictions-imposed-by-synfutures) for more details.
 For a failed transaction, you could click on “View on Etherscan “ for more details.

 ### 9. Why was my futures contract not expiring exactly at the preset expiration time on settlement day?

 Forcing a futures contract to enter Settling or Settled state may lead to the actual expiration time of the futures contract later than that specified time when the contract was created.
 This is because the status update of the smart contract itself can only be triggered by a transaction.
 To cope with this problem, SynFutures@v1 introduces an additional reward mechanism in order to encourage users to update the state of Futures contracts by initiating transactions.
-[Check here What other system reward I might potentially earn？](#25-what-other-system-reward-i-might-potentially-earn？) for details
+Check out [what other system reward I might potentially earn？](#25-what-other-system-reward-i-might-potentially-earn？) for details.

 ### 10. Has the contract been audited?

 Yes, SynFutures V1 was audited by PeckShield.
-[Check here for the full report](https://synfutures.com/PeckShield-Audit-SynFuturesV1-v1.0.pdf)
+[Check here for the full report](https://synfutures.com/PeckShield-Audit-SynFuturesV1-v1.0.pdf).